gigiyy/gigiyy.github.io/_posts/2023-12-25-swift-mothod.md

 Later, you refactor out the repository dependency and transfer it to your service class.
 Should you refactor this unit test to align with the changes in your production code?

+While I prefer not to refactor the test cases now.
+I don't have a clear answer to this questions myself.

 ## Final Words

 The aforementioned processes don't follow a linear trajectory from architecture design, development, to deployment.
 Instead, they represent an iteration of the interleaving, even back-tracking of backlog refinement and coding activities.
 This constitutes the crux of software design processes.
-While high-level design revisitation certainly less frequent.
+While revisiting high-level design is certainly less frequent, you'll inevitably find the need to make architectural changes from time to time.

-Specifically, the testing code, which cannot be emphasized enough, also constitutes part of the software design.
-It's the validation aspect of design processes.

-Given that all these are designs, the actual manufacturing process is the CI/CD pipeline we've established to alleviate us from mundane labor, sparing us from being mere assembly line workers.

-Maybe we should call ourself designer too.